GluuFederation/docs-gluu-server-prod/docs/source/admin-guide/custom-script.md

 ## Overview
 Interception scripts can be used to implement custom business logic for authentication, authorization and more in a way that is upgrade-proof and doesn't require forking the Gluu Server code.
 Each type of script is described by a Java interface -- i.e. which methods are required.

-The web interface for Custom Scripts can be accessed by navigating to `Configuration` > `Manage Custom Scripts`.
+The web interface for Custom Scripts can be accessed by navigating to `Configuration` > `Person Authentication Scripts` or `Other Custom Scripts`.

 ### Jython
 Interception scripts are written in [Jython](http://www.jython.org), enabling Java or Python classes to be imported.